Iraqi hospital offers aerobics for female cancer patients

 One patient, who gave her name as Kulthum, said her right breast was removed after she was diagnosed with cancer about five years ago.
 She was subjected to several chemotherapy doses, she said, and underwent laser photo-radiation.

-"A friend told me about this center," said Kulthum.
-"She advised me to go and so I did ...
+"A friend told me about this centre," said Kulthum.
+"She advised me to go and so I did . . .
 I really benefited a lot from these exercises."